19hours/sg-statutes/Acts/Income Tax Act.md

 (b)

-the amount referred to in subsection (2A) of payments made during the basis period (being the basis period for the year of assessment 2012 or a subsequent year of assessment) by the person under a cost-sharing agreement (excluding any payment made by him for the right to become a party to the cost-sharing agreement) —
+the amount in one of the following sub-paragraphs, whichever is applicable:

 (i)

+in the case of a year of assessment between the years of assessment 2012 and 2017 (both years inclusive), the amount in subsection (2A) of payments made during the basis period by the person under a cost-sharing agreement —

+(A)

 for any local research and development; or

+(B)

+for such part of any mixed research and development that is undertaken in Singapore,

+regardless of who undertakes the research and development so long as it is undertaken wholly or partly for the person or on the person’s behalf;

 (ii)

+in the case of a year of assessment between the years of assessment 2018 and 2025 (both years inclusive), if the person makes any payment during the basis period under a cost-sharing agreement, the sum of certain expenditure and payments (up to the amount in subsection (2AA)) that a party to the agreement (whether or not that person) has agreed to bear, and for which a deduction has not previously been allowed to the firstmentioned person under this sub-paragraph, namely —

+(A)

-for that part of any mixed research and development that is undertaken in Singapore,
+qualifying expenditure incurred by that person in undertaking a local research and development, or such part of a mixed research and development that is undertaken in Singapore; and

-regardless of who undertakes the research and development so long as it is undertaken wholly or partly for himself or on his behalf.
+(B)

+the amount mentioned in subsection (2AB) of payments made by that person to a research and development organisation for undertaking a local research and development, or a part of a mixed research and development in Singapore, on that person’s behalf.

+[Act 39 of 2017 wef 26/10/2017]

 [22/2011; 29/2012]